-There are now increasing reports of stock shortages and delays in materials being released from overseas imports.
-This has also occurred in domestically produced materials due to lack of staff, lack of material availability from their own sources and a variety of other issues.
+Stock shortages and delays in materials being imported from overseas has not abated.
+Domestic suppliers are still struggling with lack of staff, lack of material availability from their own sources and a variety of other issues.
 This all results in substantive pricing increases for building works and materials.
 This trend looks likely to continue into 2022 as the suppliers look for new manufacturers to fill orders.

-The pandemic’s legacy is only just being felt by Residential builders and landowners currently having their house built will no doubt continue as well.
+The delays for Residential builders and landowners currently having their house built will no doubt continue as well.

 It is common for parties to sign up to a fixed price building contract as they are often a more certain and comfortable way to proceed.
 However, with the pricing increases, there are now issues where builders’ margins are significantly decreasing and, in some circumstances, it has caused significant solvency issues.
 Ultimately, this all flows to delays in the finalisation of the project and disgruntled parties on both sides feeling the stress and frustration of the pandemic’s aftermath.